RediSearch/RediSearch/docs/commands/ft.search.md

 <details open>
 <summary><code>INORDER</code></summary>

-puts the query terms in the same order in the document as in the query, regardless of the offsets between them.
+requires the terms in the document to have the same order as the terms in the query, regardless of the offsets between them.
 Typically used in conjunction with `SLOP`.
 Default is `false`.

 </details>

 <details open>